What is Warehouse Logistics?

 Comparing Warehouse Logistics and Supply Chain Logistics

 Warehouse logistics is a subset of supply chain logistics.
-Supply chain logistics looks at everything from extraction of raw materials through transportation manufacturer of finished goods and ultimate delivery to customers.
+Supply chain logistics looks at everything from extraction of raw materials through transportation, manufacturer of finished goods and ultimate delivery to customers.
 There can be several warehouses embedded in a single supply chain process.
-Placement of a warehouse is certainly part of supply chain logistics, but it is outside the scope of warehouse logistics.

 In this blog, we will look at warehouse logistics from the standpoint of supporting your business needs.
 No logistics process exists for its own sake.
 We design and implement logistics systems including warehousing to achieve specific ends for our clients and customers.
 More on that below when we talk about the connection between warehousing and your business objectives.